U.S. Route 85: Route description

 The highway passes through Texas, New Mexico, Colorado, Wyoming, South Dakota, and North Dakota.
-From Las Cruces, New Mexico to Fountain, Colorado, US-85 shares its alignment with I-25 and is not signed.
+From Las Cruces, New Mexico to Fountain, Colorado, US 85 shares its alignment with I-25 and is not signed.

 Texas

-US 85 in Texas begins at the Mexico–US border with US 62 and travels north through El Paso, beginning at the Santa Fe Street Bridge, and following Santa Fe Street, then Paisano Drive westward, along the Rio Grande until Paisano Drive ends where it joins with Interstate 10, about 14 mi before both reach the New Mexico border.
+US 85 in Texas begins at the Mexican border with US 62 and travels north through El Paso, beginning at the Santa Fe Street Bridge, and following Santa Fe Street, then Paisano Drive westward, along the Rio Grande until Paisano Drive ends where it joins with Interstate 10 (I-10), about 14 mi before both reach the New Mexico border.
 The route is concurrent with I-10 for the remainder of its route within Texas.

 The original route of US 85 in Texas had the highway concurrent with Doniphan Drive (after Paisano Drive), and parallelling the Atchison, Topeka and Santa Fe Railway through the Mesilla Valley communities of Canutillo, Vinton and Anthony before crossing the Texas/New Mexico state line in Anthony, New Mexico, then following the road which is now New Mexico State Road 478 (NM 478) up the Mesilla Valley to Las Cruces.
 This route is marked as Texas State Highway 20 north of the intersection with Mesa Street/Country Club Drive.